What is an Advertisement?

 Treat a Commercial Website Like One Big Advertisement.

-A normal commercial website is not some other magical, mysterious thing.
-So here's the idea: Treat it like an advertisement!
+A normal commercial website is not some magical, mysterious thing.
+It's just another form of advertising!
+So here's a bright idea: Treat Your Website Like an Advertisement!

 How do you turn your website into an effective advertisement for your product or service?